beartype/beartype/doc/src/faq.rst

 *****************************

 Beartype is implemented entirely in Python.
 It's Python all the way down.
-Beartype never made a Faustian bargain with unPythonic tech like Cython or C or Rust extensions.
-This has profound advantages *without* any really profound disadvantages, which doesn't make sense until you continue reading and possibly not even then.
+Beartype never made a Faustian bargain with diabolical non-Pythonic facehuggers like Cython_, C extensions, or Rust extensions.
+This has profound advantages with *no* profound disadvantages (aside from our own loss in sanity) – which doesn't make sense until you continue reading. :superscript:`Possibly, not even then.`

-First, the profound advantage.
-We need to make beartype look good to justify this FAQ entry.
+First, **profound advantages.** We need to make beartype look good to justify this FAQ entry.
 The advantage of staying pure-Python is that beartype supports everything that supports Python – including:

-* **Just-in-time (JIT) compilers** like PyPy_.
+* **Just-in-time (JIT) compilers!** So, PyPy_.
-* **Ahead-of-time transpilers** like Nuitka_.
+* **Ahead-of-time transpilers!** So, Nuitka_.
-* **Python web distributions** like Pyodide_.
+* **Python web distributions!** So, Pyodide_.

-Next, the profound disadvantages...
-There are none.
-Ha-ha!
+Next, **profound disadvantages.** There are none.
+Nobody was expecting that, were they?
 Suck it, tradeoffs.
 Okay... *look*.
-Can you handle "the Truth"?
+Can anybody handle "the Truth"?
 I don't even know what that means, but it probably relates to the next paragraph.

 Ordinarily, beartype being pure-Python would mean that beartype is slow.
-Python is commonly considered to be one of the slowest programming languages, because it commonly is.
-Everything that is pure-Python is slow.
-Everybody knows that.
+Python is commonly considered to be Teh Slowest Language Evah, because it commonly is.
-It's common knowledge.
+Everything pure-Python is slow (much like our bathroom sink clogged with cat hair).
+Everyone knows that.
+It is common knowledge.
 This only goes to show that the intersection of "common knowledge" and "actual knowledge" is the empty set.

 Thankfully, beartype is *not* slow.
-By confining itself to the subset of Python that is fast, [#bearython]_ beartype is micro-optimized to exhibit performance on par with horrifying compiled systems languages like Rust, C, and C++.
+By confining itself to the subset of Python that is fast, [#bearython]_ beartype is micro-optimized to exhibit performance on par with horrifying compiled systems languages like Rust, C, and C++ – without sacrificing all of the native things that make Python great.

 .. [#bearython]
-   The subset of Python that is fast is commonly referred to as "Overly Obfuscated Python Shenanigans (OOPS)."
-We just made that up.
-Therefore, we call first dibs on **Bearython**: it's Python, just fast.
-Never try coding in Bearython.
-It may be fast, but it's also unreadable and unmaintainable and explodes each line of once-sane code into a billion lines of now-insane code.
-   Coworkers and project leads alike will resent your existence, no matter how much you point them to this educational and cautionary FAQ entry.
+   Yes, there *is* a subset of Python that is fast.
+Yes, beartype is implemented almost entirely in this subset.
+Some prefer the term "Overly Obfuscated Python Shenanigans (OOPS)."
+We made that up.
+We prefer the term **Bearython**: it's Python, only fast.
+We made that up too.
+Never code in Bearython.
+Sure, Bearython is fast.
+Sure, Bearython is also unreadable, unmaintainable, and undebuggable.
+Bearython explodes each line of code into a bajillion lines of mud spaghetti.
+Coworkers, interns, and project leads alike will unite in the common spirit of resenting your existence – no matter how much you point them to this educational and cautionary FAQ entry.

 Which leads us straight to...